quibbious/CC-ARPANET/README.md

 # Usage

 Depending on your uses, the user modes will vary. in network.lua, there are two (2) user modes.
+Receiver Mode is started automatically the next time thee computer starts, as well as Network Mode, which allows the user to send and recieve multiple messages.
 - Transmit & receive (T/R)
 - receive (R)